vigetlabs/microcosm/docs/api/microcosm.md

 For each key in the provided `data` parameter, transform it using the `deserialize` method provided by the store managing that key.
-Then fold the deserialized data over the current application state.
+Then fold the deserialized data over the current repo state.

 ```javascript
 repo.deserialize(data) // => cleaned data